-- · Any configurable field can be a required field.
+- Any configurable field can be a required field.
 When a field is required, a user can't submit an artifact without providing a value for that field. - Some configurable fields can be disabled.
 When a field is disabled, TeamForge does not store data for it or include it in calculations.
-For example, the Reported in Release field is meant for tracking bugs, so you may want to disable it for a tracker that's for user stories.
-But the Status field is important for any tracker, so it can't be disabled. - For some configurable fields, you can specify whether users see the field when they submit an artifact. - Some configurable fields need values for users to choose from.
+For example, the Reported in Release field is meant for tracking bugs, so you may

+- For some configurable fields, you can specify whether users see the field when they submit an artifact. - Some configurable fields need values for users to choose from.
 You have to provide those choices. - You can set the width and height of configurable text fields.